Your First-Year Course

 Principles of Economics: Economics can help us understand income inequality within and across countries, the quality of the environment, unemployment, poverty, crime, health care, financial crises, technological change, inflation and many more issues.
 Learn the basic tools that economists use to explore these topics and will cover fundamental economic concepts like scarcity, supply and demand, costs and benefits, trade-offs, and incentives.

-First-Year Course Offerings
+Past First-Year Course Offering Schedule

 First-Year Courses can be found in the Fall class schedule by subject and are designated as First-Year Course Only.
 New Macalester students will receive specific details about registration in the summer prior to their starting year.
-If you’re curious about class offerings, feel free to look at the Fall listings.
+If you’re curious about class offerings, feel free to look at past Fall listings.